meteorcrowd/project-management/README.md

 ## Free/Open Source Software
 This project is dedicated to improving the commonwealth.
 As such, all assets will be released under free/open culture licenses.

+**Note:** There is currently an open issue to [choose the project sourcecode license](https://github.com/meteorcrowd/project-management/issues/2)

 # Proposed features
 The following features are currently under consideration: